bnarath/find_Exoplanet/README.md

 1. dec: Dec (deg).
 KIC Declination (float)
 1. koi_kepmag: Kepler-band (mag).
 Kepler-band (mag) (float)

+# Feature selection using RFE

+- 30 features looks like the right options as it is stable (less std deviation in accuracy of all models).
+- Also, the accuracy is similar to that of all features.

-### Preprocess the Data
+# Preprocess the Data

-* Preprocess the dataset prior to fitting the model.
-* Perform feature selection and remove unnecessary features.
+* Data set is split into train and test to guage the model performance.
+* Ensured train/test data doesn't contain missing values.
-* Use `MinMaxScaler` to scale the numerical data.
+* Use `MinMaxScaler` to scale the numerical data (used the same scale on test data)
-* Separate the data into training and testing data.
+* Used **`pipeline`** of transformers and model for operational efficiency.

 ### Tune Model Parameters